holytpk/genproductions/README.md

 ## Part 2: Produce EFT NanoAODv9 Samples with CMSSW

 For this section, you may want to install CMSSW in the directory that is parallel to genproductions.
+You may not need singularity container from now on.
 To generate NAOD files that include the EFT weights, you must use a patched CMSSW release with custom NanoAOD modifications:

 ### 1. Setup Environment and Base Release